AA7306/Computer_vision/README.md

 Output

-Objects are detected and labeled on each frame Confidence score is displayed for every detection
+Objects are detected and labeled on each frame.
+Confidence score is displayed for every detection.
 FPS and total processing time are shown at the end

-Author
+Author,
 Alen Alex Paul